playfulprogramming/playfulprogramming/content/blog/making-an-angular-blog-with-scully/index.md

 }
 ---

 If you've ever used something like [Gatsby](https://www.gatsbyjs.org/) or [NuxtJS](https://nuxtjs.org/), you may already be familiar with Static Site Generation (SSG).
-If not, here's a quick rundown: You're able to export a React application to simply HTML and CSS during a build-step.
-This means that (in some cases) you can disable JavaScript and still navigate your website as if you'd had it enabled.
-It also oftentimes means much faster time-to-interactive times, as you no longer have to run your JavaScript to render your HTML and CSS.
+If not, here's a quick rundown: You're able to export a React application to simple HTML and CSS during a build-step.
+This export means that (in some cases), you can disable JavaScript and still navigate your website as if you'd had it enabled.
+It also often means much faster time-to-interactive times, as you no longer have to run your JavaScript to render your HTML and CSS.

-For a long time React and Vue have had all of the SSG fun...
+For a long time, React and Vue have had all of the SSG fun...
 Until now.

-Recently, a group of extremely knowledgeable developers have created [Scully, a static site generator for Angular projects](https://github.com/scullyio/scully).
-This means that if you prefer Angular for your stack, you too can join in the fun!
+Recently, a group of extremely knowledgeable developers has created [Scully, a static site generator for Angular projects](https://github.com/scullyio/scully).
+If you prefer Angular for your stack, you too can join in the fun!
 You can even trivially migrate existing Angular projects to use Scully!

-In this article, we'll outline how to setup a new blog post site using Scully.
+In this article, we'll outline how to set up a new blog post site using Scully.
 If you have an existing blog site that you'd like to migrate to use Scully, the blog post should help you understand some of the steps you'll need to take as well.

 Without further ado, let's jump in, shall we?